Behind the scenes: Creating our textile garden at Chelsea Flower Show

 This became the founding principle behind the garden – I wanted to challenge myself to create something using the resources we have readily available, using a restricted palette that would force a new creative approach, that explored the lost connection between plants and textiles.

 Anni Albers became my guru; her modernist principles and obsession with materials chimed perfectly with the idea.
-And her aesthetic (in my mind) lent itself perfectly to garden design.
+And her aesthetic (in my mind) lent itself perfectly to a garden design.
 I started by creating a simple weave using paper, like you did at school, following a pattern from one of Anni Albers’ books.
 This became the start of the geometry for my garden.
 I digitised it and scaled it up and used the design to mark out mass and void, putting in ribbons of paving woven through the space, large inky pools to represent dye baths and swathes of repeated colour to create the impression of a textile.
 I added a large-scale textile installation made from plants – linen woven from UK-grown flax, dyed using plant-based dyes, designed to make real the connection between plants and textiles.

 Finding a home at Chelsea